bobdavies2000/OpenCVB/README.md

 All OpenCVB Python scripts can be debugged with the PythonDebug project including those that stream data from OpenCVB.
-For Python scripts requiring a stream of images or point clouds, the startup process is reversed and the OpenCVB executable is invoked automatically from Python and run in a separate address space.
-Images and point clouds can then be streamed to the Python script running in the debugger.
+For Python scripts requiring a stream of images, the startup process of OpenCVB is reversed and the OpenCVB executable is invoked automatically from Python and run in a separate address space.
+Camera images from OpenCVB are then be streamed to the Python script running in the Python debugger.

 Visual Studio C++ Debugging
 ===========================